Tuesday, November 20, 2012

 Run them in the Food Processor (and be sure to cover your ears while you do so!)

-Fill your favorite molds (dixie cups and old yogurt cups work well if you don't have popsicle molds!
-But these were $1/each - and so worth their cost!)
+Fill your favorite molds (dixie cups and old yogurt cups work well if

 Then freeze for 2 or 3 hours and enjoy!